Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/apis/user-profile-api.md

 Find the `prediction_id` by navigating to the prediction in the Audiences web app and copying the ID at the end of the URL.
 The ID is bold in this example:

 recommend.amplitude.com/0000/predictions/**0x10x**

+!!!note "Multiple Prediction IDs"

+    To fetch multiple prediction_id, separate prediction_id by comma(,).
+For example: `prediction_id=id1,id2`.
+Responses for multiple prediction IDs are in the `propensities` field.

 ### Request